 To summarize the FY16 project year and to plan and prepare for the FY17 and FY18 project years the USSEC SEA Aqua Team met in Sihanoukville, Cambodia where USSEC has had an active program with the MARDeC marine fish hatchery.
 Aside from internal meetings we also toured various marine fish industry sites and gave a presentation to MARDeC staff and local farmers.

-October 2016: Travel with a U.S. Soy Grower Leader group in Ecuador
+October 2016: Traveled with a U.S. Soy Grower Leader group in Ecuador

 As part of the USSEC Aquaculture Program Global Team, and the key technical contractor, I was asked to accompany a group of U.S. soybean farmers and aquaculture consultants to visit the Ecuadorian aquaculture industry, primarily the shrimp, tilapia and feedmill industries.
 This was also an opportunity to visit the annual AquaExpo event held during this time.
 We were able to see some of the cutting edge approaches the industry here is using with shrimp such as water recirculation and shrimp automated feeding (AQ1 systems) in particular.

-October 2016: Lead a Southeast Asian Marine Fish Stakeholder group to Malta and Italy to tour the offshore cage industry
+October 2016: Led a Southeast Asian Marine Fish Stakeholder group to Malta and Italy to tour the offshore cage industry

 As part of the drive to guide the Southeast Asian aquaculture industry to move to more industrial approaches, I helped to lead a team of SEA marine fish farmers to visit the industrial offshore cage marine fish farming industry in Malta and Italy (specifically Sicily).
 The intent is to encourage the industry in SEA to move to an industrial, export model.
 We are starting to see this happening, but trips like this (and previous ones to Turkey and Norway) help to show SEA stakeholders that this is a reality, not just a concept.

-September 2016: Present on the AAFFD (now IAFFD) at the Progressus Aquaculture Nutrition AgriSchool in Kamphaeng Saen, Thailand
+September 2016: Presented on the AAFFD (now IAFFD) at the Progressus Aquaculture Nutrition AgriSchool in Kamphaeng Saen, Thailand

 USSEC provides technical servicing to the aquaculture industry in Southeast Asia, and as part of that servicing we do a lot of work with feedmills.
 However, aquaculture feed specialists are few and far between and we helped to collaborate to encourage commercial industry to develop shortcourses on the topic of aquaculture nutrition.
 At this event I also had a chance to speak on the International Aquaculture Feed Formulation Database (IAFFD, formerly the AAFFD) and work with some formulators to try out basic formulation exercises.